Octavius-Dante/Ultra-Proxima/README.md

 ------------------------

-SAP BTP Cloud Workflow - Business rules service  - 250 $ - Wait and decide - its not available in BTP
+SAP BTP Cloud Workflow - Business rules service  - its not available in trial BTP account now in 2024